personium/personium-engine/README.md

 ## Launch

 There are two options to launch `personium-engine`.
-DO NOT make the Engine endpoints public.
-Personim Engine is designed to run behind the Personium Core.
+DO NOT make the engine endpoints public. `personium-engine` is designed to run behind the `personium-core`.

 ### Using war file